software-trizzey/djazzy-vscode/README.md

 # When In Rome, Code as The Romans Do

-## See It In Action
+## Handle Style Issues In Real-time

 ![Quick Fix Suggestions](https://raw.githubusercontent.com/software-trizzey/images/main/assets/images/quick-fix-demo.gif)

-*Watch as When In Rome highlights coding convention violations and offers immediate, actionable recommendations for fixing them, streamlining your coding process.*
+*When In Rome highlights coding convention violations and offers immediate, actionable recommendations for fixing them, streamlining your coding process.*

 ## What's this thing do?